Selling Paintings On Facebook

 Keep personal stuff like religion and politics on your personal page.

-Engage – Always respond to comments being made on your posts.
-If you want more people to engage with your posts, you will have to put in the time, as well.
+Engage – Always respond to comments on your posts.
+If you want more people to engage with your posts, you will have to put in the time.
 A simple “thank you” goes a long way.

 Try new strategies like marketing your art with Facebook stories and see if they produce positive results.